 Managed WordPress Hosting

 This is a fairly new form of hosting that has emerged in recent years and it focuses exclusively on WordPress.
-Unlike traditional hosting where you have a blank server that’s you install anything, Managed WordPress hosting only serves WordPress sites.
+Unlike traditional hosting where you have a blank server where you are free to install anything, Managed WordPress hosting only hosts WordPress sites.
 The companies that offer these plans have optimized their servers and configuration specifically for WordPress.
 Whether it’s the Apache or Nginx setup, or using a more performant database, every aspect of WordPress hosting is finely tuned.

 Keep in mind managed WordPress hosting can fall into the categories above.
 You can have shared, VPS, dedicated, or even cloud hosting.
 The same benefits laid out above still apply for managed WordPress solutions.
 That is, you’ll always be better off on your own bare metal dedicated host, but VPS and Cloud solutions are often a nice compromise for those that cannot afford the expense.

-While many companies offer managed WordPress hosting, there are two we work with a lot and recommend: Pressable and WPengine.
-You can read our head to head comparison here.
+While many companies offer managed WordPress hosting, there are two companies we work with a lot and recommend: Rocket.net and WPengine.
+Here is what we like about both of these companies:

 Verified by ExactMetrics